kekeliu-whu/MSF_LOAM/doc/ceres-optimization-on-manifold.md

             jacobians[0]);
         // keypoint1:
         // jacobian of q * SO3::exp(x)  wrt. x at x=0
-        // that is the jacobian of redisual wrt tanget space J.leftCols(3) = -(q.toRotationMatrix() * Skew(x_));
+        // that is the jacobian of residual wrt tangent space J.leftCols(3) = -(q.toRotationMatrix() * Skew(x_));
         J.rightCols(1).setZero();
       }